Kari Duperron returned to her alma mater from the University of Washington before the 2011-12 season.

-For five of the seven years since she came back to San Luis Obispo, Mustang players have won the same honor for effort, including most recently in 2018 when junior point guard Dye Stahley was selected for the Best Hustle Award as the Mustangs ranked No. 15 in the country in steals as a team, with 11.0 per game.
+For six of the eight years since she came back to San Luis Obispo, Mustang players have won the same conference award for effort, including most recently in 2019 when point guard Dye Stahley was selected for her second consecutive Best Hustle plaque in addition to earning a spot on the Big West All-Defensive Team.

 Initially brought in to focus on post-player development, Duperron began working with Molly Schlemer at the start of the center’s sophomore year.
 Schlemer saw her averages jump by 10.5 points and 4.7 rebounds as a junior, when she finished 10th in the country in field-goal percentage (54.2) while helping Cal Poly lead the Big West in rebounding.

 Duperron also mentored the all-time leading scorer and rebounder in school history, Kristina Santiago.
-During the forward’s senior year, she ranked fifth in the country in scoring, at 23.4 points per game on 56-percent shooting, along with 9.9 rebounds, on her way to becoming an AP All-American honorable mention.
+During the forward’s senior year, she ranked fifth in the country in scoring, at 23.4 points per game on 56-percent shooting.

 Before joining the staff at UW, Duperron spent two years as an assistant coach & recruiting coordinator at UNLV.
 As the Lady Rebels’ camp director, she was heavily involved in the team’s community service and marketing, and conducted several free youth camps, including a free pregame clinic that drew more than 300 girls.

-Duperron began her coaching career at UCLA (2003-07), where she started as an intern before being promoted to director of operations and an interim assistant coach.
+Duperron began her coaching career at UCLA (2003-07), where she started as an intern before being promoted to director of operations and assistant coach.

 During the 2007-08 season, Duperron returned to her high school, North Torrance, as the assistant boys varsity coach.
 Alongside her father, head coach Gary Duperron, the Saxons won their first league title since 1972.